Evidence-Based Liquid Biopsy Knowledge

 Clinical Significance: G12D is the most common KRAS variant in pancreatic cancer (~40% of cases), making G12D-specific inhibitors a clinically significant therapeutic advance.

-Clinical Implication: If KRAS G12D inhibitors achieve regulatory approval, they would represent a major therapeutic advance for the single largest molecular subgroup of pancreatic cancer patients. ctDNA genotyping would become essential for identifying eligible patients, particularly in settings where tissue biopsy is not feasible or when tissue is exhausted from prior molecular testing.
+Clinical Implication: Zoldonrasib's 30% ORR in PDAC represents a major advance for the single largest molecular subgroup of pancreatic cancer patients. ctDNA genotyping is now essential for identifying eligible patients, particularly in settings where tissue biopsy is not feasible. ctDNA dynamics during treatment (86% with >50% decrease) also provide early pharmacodynamic assessment of drug activity.

-Current Recommendation: Patients with advanced pancreatic cancer should undergo KRAS variant testing (tissue or ctDNA) to identify G12D mutations for clinical trial enrollment and to prepare for potential future approved therapies.
+Current Recommendation: Patients with advanced pancreatic cancer should undergo KRAS variant testing (tissue or ctDNA) to identify G12D mutations for clinical trial enrollment and emerging therapeutic options.

 2. BRCA1/2 Mutations: PARP Inhibitor Therapy